Hierarchical Bayesian propulsion power models for marine vessels: Modeling Setup

 \subsection{White Box approach: STEAM2}

-We follow the model used in \cite{jalkanen12}, which builds on earlier work, such as the widely used Hollenbach resistance calculations, see, e.g., \cite{schneekluth98, hollenbach98}.
+As a comparison to the hierarchical model presented in the next Section, we use the STEAM2 model developed in \cite{jalkanen12}, which builds on earlier work, such as the widely used Hollenbach resistance calculations, see, e.g., \cite{schneekluth98, hollenbach98}.
+The purpose of STEAM2 is to build a white box model for basically every major ship in the world using only publicly available ship characteristics, with the goal of assessing the emissions from shipping.
+To our knowledge, STEAM2, together with the simpler modeling approach described in \cite{smith2012}, is one of the only systems capable of doing such bottom-up global simulations of consumption and emissions.

 In STEAM2, the propulsion power consumption is calculated simply via $P=R_TV$, where $V$ is vessel speed through water and $R_T$ is the total resistance.
 In this approach, the total resistance is approximated by

 where $R_F$ is the frictional resistance between the water and the vessel's wet surface, and $R_R$ is the "residual resistance" that accounts for other hydrodynamic resistance components such as wave making (the power needed for forming the wave pattern that the vessel generates).
-Note that many resistance components are ignored here, such as aerodynamic resistance that we included in the data-based model.
-Other ignored resistance effects include, for instance, wave breaking resistance (resistance caused by the waves that the vessel needs to propel through), shallow water resistance (additional resistance caused by sailing in shallow waters, also known as squatting, see \cite{schneekluth98} for more details) and hull roughness and biofouling.
-These effects could be included in the resistance calculations, but then we would need to come up with values for the corresponding resistance coefficients.
-This is in contrast with the data-based approach, described in the following Section, where we calibrate the coefficients from data and these extra effects could be added in a straight forward manner.

 The frictional resistance is calculated as

 where $S$ is vessel's wet surface area, $\rho$ is water density and $C_F$ is the frictional resistance coefficient.
 Here, we follow the widely used ITTC approach\footnote{\url{https://ittc.info/}}, where $C_F=0.075/(\log_{10}(R_n) -2)$ and $R_n$ is the Reynolds number, calculated here as $R_n=V L_{wl}/\nu$, where $L_{wl}$ is the waterline length of the vessel and $\nu$ is the kinematic viscosity.